Howell Lateral Heel Test Fixture, Optional

 Mostly for ski shops — but available to all skiers — this is an optional bench-mounted device that assists with the functional inspection of lateral heel release**.
-Please see all 3 photos.
+Please see all 3 photos, below.
 Ski tuning bench not included.

-Additionally, the Howell Test Fixture rigidly secures ski boots for numerical-calibration of the lateral heel release.
-The only other elements needed to calibrate lateral heel release as specified by Howell SkiBindings — is a tape-measure (not included); a pre-existing, properly-calibrated, lateral toe release setting; and Howell SkiBindings specifications for the operating-range of the lateral heel release.
+Howell Test Fixture rigidly secures ski boots for calibration of the lateral heel release.
+The only other elements needed to calibrate lateral heel release as specified by Howell SkiBindings is a tape-measure (not included); a pre-existing, properly-calibrated, lateral toe release setting; and Howell SkiBindings specifications for the special operating-range of the lateral heel release.
 Instructions included.

 Howell Test Fixture is 1-piece stainless steel with a fully-integrated stainless steel 'foot'.
-Includes stainless-steel sailing hardware and high-tech sailing lines to rigidly secure any ski boot.
+Includes stainless-steel sailing hardware and high-tech sailing lines to rigidly secure any ski boot, alpine, AT, Tele.
 Stainless steel bolts to mount the fixture to a sturdy bench are included.

 FLAT-OUT SKIING CONFIDENCE.

 79A Mansfield View Road • PO Box 1274 • Stowe, Vermont 05672 USA

 * Howell Test Fixture (sm) is a service mark of Howell SkiBindings.

 ** For lateral-toe (and forward-heel) release measurements, we recommend the newest version of the Vermont Release Calibrator that's available through Vermont Safety Research in Underhill, Vermont, USA.